STAFF

 Press and Media Officer

-I am responsible for raising the public profile of Hope within the media, raising awareness of the work we do to enable young people to make healthy choices and lead drug free lives.
-I come with a background in journalism, having worked in magazine publishing for several years and more recently, as a freelance writer and editor.
+I am responsible for raising the public profile of Hope UK within the media, raising awareness of the work we do to enable young people make healthy choices and lead drug free lives.
+A key focus of this work involves writing stories and press releases for the Christian and non-Christian media.
+I come with a background in journalism, having worked in magazine publishing for several years.

 I have been involved with Hope UK since 2010, having trained as a Voluntary Drug Educator.
-I have used my training to run drug education sessions within my local schools; working with youth is a passion and something that I have been engaged in for many years, as a voluntary youth worker within the local church and in my town and as a school governor.
-I have trained to lead Hope UK’s ‘Drug, Sex and You’ programme, and in 2019 I joined Hope UK’s training team, supporting the training of newly recruited voluntary educators, which is something I very much enjoy.
+I have used my training to run drug education sessions within my local schools and community.
+In 2019 I joined Hope UK’s training team, supporting the training of newly recruited voluntary educators, which is something I very much enjoy.

 LOCAL PROJECT WORKERS